hyperion-rt/hyperion/docs/setup/setup_conf.rst

 Initial and additional specific energy
 --------------------------------------

-Another option that relates to the specific energy is :meth:`~hyperion.model.Model.set_specific_energy_type`.
+Another option that is related to the specific energy is :meth:`~hyperion.model.Model.set_specific_energy_type`.
 This is used to control how any specific energy passed to :meth:`~hyperion.model.Model.add_density_grid` is used.
-By default, the specific energy specified is the *initial* specific energy used, and if the number of temperature iterations is not zero (see :doc:`setup_conf`) this specific energy gets replaced with the consistently self-calculated one in later iterations.
+By default, the specific energy specified is the *initial* specific energy used, and if the number of temperature iterations is not zero (see :ref:`convergence`) this specific energy gets replaced with the self-consistently calculated one in later iterations.
 If instead you want this specific energy to be *added* to the self-consistently computed one after each iteration, you can set::